Glasgow University Union: Parliamentary Debating

 The Union is notable for its five annual Parliamentary Debates.
 This format is unique to the Union, involving an Afternoon Session and an Evening Session of five rounds each.
 GUU Parliamentaries are not to be confused with the British Parliamentary style of debating.
 Parliamentary debates currently involve five (fictitious) clubs: the Scottish Nationalist Association, Her Majesty's Loyal Tory Club, the Whigs Club, the Independent Socialists and The World Almighty Distributist League.
 During Parliamentary debates, speakers are referred to by Parliamentary names, assigned to them akin to "constituencies", but usually of a humorous nature.

 Some members join clubs to which they are politically aligned; others join clubs for social reasons or for competitive reasons, hoping to be selected by that club's leader to deliver speeches during desirable rounds of the debate.
 In each year, the clubs rotate roles, as the "Government", "Opposition", Strong Support, Strong Opposition, and Weak Support/Opposition.
 The Government presents a Bill containing a preamble and three clauses, which is then argued over the course of about nine hours of debate, concluded by the "Prime Minister" who typically gives a speech of between thirty and sixty minutes to sum up the debate.

 The debate is judged by the Clerks Bench, consisting of the Clerk to the House, the Deputy Clerk, and three Assistant Clerks.
-The current Clerk to the House is Ananya Venkatesan, and the Deputy Head Clerk is Jasper Ferguson.
+The current Clerk to the House is Mischa Watson, and the Deputy Head Clerk is Emma Walker.
 The scores are revealed during the last (and longest) debate.
 In addition to the Club Championship, individual prizes are awarded to the Best Speaker, Most Promising Speaker, Best Maiden Speaker.
 There are two additional prizes, the Frederick Richters Cup for best performing speaker for whom English is their Second Language and the John Morrison "Hobbit" Prize for outstanding contributions to the GUU debating community.